gusper/SnipJoin/README.md

 # SnipJoin

-A Windows WPF application that removes segments from screenshots and joins the remaining parts together, similar to the feature in Snagit.
+A Windows WPF application that removes segments from screenshots/images and joins the remaining parts together.
+Makes it easy to remove unwanted sections from screenshots and save them to a file or to the clipboard.

 ## Features